lukecheng1998/super-8-functions/README.md

 # Installing and running Firebase
 You probably won't need to do this

-1. run these cmd
+1. run these cmd:

 npm install -g firebase-tools
 2. firebase init

-Then you can use firebase serve to test the functions on your machine firebase deploy will allow you to upload the functions to firebase.
+Then you can use firebase serve to test the functions on your machine.

+firebase deploy will allow you to upload the functions to firebase.